 Ainge's leadership in spotlight as Celtics chase 18th title

-In this May 17, 2016, file photo, Boston Celtics President of Basketball Operations Danny Ainge walks past NBA Championship banners as he prepares to address reporters at the team's training facility in Waltham, Mass.
-It's been less than a decade since Danny Ainge built the Celtics back into a contender and the East's top seed.
+FILE - In this June 24, 2016, file photo, Boston Celtics President of Basketball Operations Danny Ainge speaks during a news conference in Waltham, Mass.
+It's been less than a decade since Danny Ainge built the Celtics ... .

 Add your comments below